-In this section you can access a wide range of information and documents relating to the council’s decision making processes, find out about forthcoming Council meetings and decisions and obtain details for your local political representatives.
+In this section you can access a wide range of information and documents relating to the council’s decision making processes, find out about forthcoming Council meetings and decisions, how to submit questions at certain meetings and obtain details for your local political representatives.

 Committee meeting information

 Information regarding Council, Cabinet and committee meetings.
 You can find the agendas, minutes of previous meetings, as well as officer reports discussed at previous meetings.
 Information is also provided on dates of future meetings, and issues that will be discussed in future.

 The Council has 51 Councillors who are elected to represent you.
 This is made up as follows: